Sarthakguptacoder/CryptaShield---Text-Encoder-Decoder/README.md

 Prerequisites

 Python 3.6 or higher
-tkinter (usually comes pre-installed with Python)
+->tkinter (usually comes pre-installed with Python)